zuiko21/minimOS/architecture.md

 **there is no guarantee of I/O device availability** at such low level.
 You can think of this as a ***Hardware Abstraction Layer***

-On second thought, in case of a *Kernel and/or driver failure*, it would be nice to have an *emergency* I/O channel available for **debugging purposes**, provided the hardware allows it.
+However, in case of a *Kernel and/or driver failure*, it would be nice to have an *emergency* I/O channel available for **debugging purposes**, provided the hardware allows it.
 For instance, a *Commodore 64* **has** a 40x25 text screen starting at $0400 which could be easily used by debuggers, after a simple VIC-II initialisation.
 It does